North Pakistan Round 5

 Overnight in Karimabad.

-This will our last day in the mountains so, we will take out time, enjoying breakfast and the beautiful Himalayan range, before heading down to Chilas, slowly, enjoying one last time of the scenery.
+This will our last day in the mountains so, we will take our time, enjoying breakfast and the beautiful Himalayan range, before heading down to Chilas, slowly, enjoying one last time of the scenery.

-In the morning, we will drive back slowly to Islamabad.
+In the morning, we will slowly drive back to Islamabad.

 After breakfast, we will take care of your transfer to Islamabad airport.